nidhitalastha/CG-Project/README.md

 # 2D-SHOOTER-GAME
-A game built usig legacy opengl and c++
+A game built using legacy opengl and c++

 ## Getting started
 Clone the repository